Website longevity (10-year horizon)

 Confidence: Verified (cross-corroborated by UsableNet).

 The structural shift.
 Litigation volume is decoupling from law-firm capacity.
 AI-drafted complaints lower the cost of filing, which raises the volume of cases without requiring more plaintiff-side legal resources.
 A small business with a sub-WCAG site is no longer protected by the friction of "no one will sue me, I'm too small" — the marginal cost of filing has fallen.
-Pairs with UsableNet 2025: 5,000+ digital accessibility lawsuits filed; 46% of federal cases involve repeat defendants for the macro trend (USABLENet 2025: ~5,000 federal ADA Title III digital-accessibility lawsuits annually, with 46% involving repeat defendants).
+Pairs with Lead-generation directories for trades and home services for the macro trend (USABLENet 2025: ~5,000 federal ADA Title III digital-accessibility lawsuits annually, with 46% involving repeat defendants).

 DOJ Interim Final Rule 2026-07663: ADA Title II compliance dates extended to April 2027 / April 2028